musevlt/mpdaf/doc/image.rst

   In [1]: seg = im.segment(minsize=10, background=2100)

-The `segment <mpdaf.obj.Image.segment>` method returns a list of images of the detected sources.
+The `~mpdaf.obj.Image.segment` method returns a list of images of the detected sources.
 In the following example, we extract one of these for further
 analysis: